Crespo-Otero-group/Ewald/README.md

 This is a fork of the Ewald program by Klintenberg, Derenzo and Weber.
 The original can be found at [Computer Physics Communications](http://cpc.cs.qub.ac.uk/summaries/ADME_v1_0.html).
 The purpose of this fork is to work easily with the `fromage` package.

+The program is redistributed with explicit permission from the original authors as required by the Computer Physics Communications license.
 # Dependencies

 - lapack